PhoQ282/PhoQ_Compass/README.md

 ## Installation

-1. Download or clone the repository into your server’s `resources` folder:
+1. Download or clone the repository into your server’s `resources` folder
+2. Go to your Server.cfg and ensure the resource, `ensure PhoQ_Compass`

 ## Inventory Item (ox_inventory)